 There are many, many pesto recipes out there which I originally found quite interesting because pesto only requires a handful of ingredients- how many variations could there be?
 Well, over time, I have learned that pesto is personal!
 You can take the exact same ingredients as someone else and the result can be astonishingly different.
 The freshness, the kind of basil, the quality, and the quantities all come together and produce a similar, yet notably different result.
 You have to make it yours, and make it just the way you like it.

-Homemade Pesto makes a great gift for neighbors and friends!
+- Homemade Pesto makes a great gift for neighbors and friends!

-Freeze Pesto in small jars or ice cube trays
+- Freeze Pesto in small jars or ice cube trays.

-- Remember that parmesan cheese is naturally salty so keep that in mind when adjusting your seasonings.
+- Remember that parmesan cheese is naturally salty, so keep that in mind when adjusting your seasonings.

-After transferring the pesto to your storage containers of choice, top with a thin layer of olive oil, cover and store until ready to use.
+- After transferring the pesto to your storage containers of choice, top with a thin layer of olive oil, cover and store until ready to use.
 This will keep it from spoiling and keep the color bright green.